Celecoxib

 • Find out how to take it safely and the possible side effects.

-In New Zealand celecoxib is available as capsules (100 mg and 200 mg).
+In Aotearoa New Zealand celecoxib is available as capsules (100 mg and 200 mg).
+It's only available on a prescription written by a prescriber.

-• The usual dose of celecoxib is 200 mg once a day or 100 mg twice a day.
+• The usual dose of celecoxib for adults is 200 mg once a day or 100 mg twice a day.

 • Some people may need a higher dose of 200 mg twice a day.

-• Always take your celecoxib exactly as your doctor has told you.
+• Always take your celecoxib exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 • Missed dose: If you forget to take a dose, take it when you next need pain relief and then continue as before.
 Don't take 2 doses together to make up for a forgotten dose.